RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Description

 **RAK4200 Breakout Board** is specifically designed to allow easy access to the pins on the board in order to simplify development and testing.
-The breakout board footprint is based on XBee form factor and its main purpose is to allow the RAK4200 stamp module pins to be transferred to 2.54&nbsp;mm headers.
+The breakout board footprint is based on the XBee form factor, and its main purpose is to allow the RAK4200 stamp module pins to be transferred to 2.54&nbsp;mm headers.

 The board itself has the RAK4200 at its core, integrating an **STM32L071KB MCU** and an **SX1276 LoRa transceiver**.
 It has Ultra-Low Power Consumption of 9.40&nbsp;uA (down to 1.08&nbsp;μA @ 2.0&nbsp;V) in sleep mode and high LoRa output power (19&nbsp;dBm) in work mode.

 The board complies with LoRaWAN 1.0.2 specification.
 It also supports LoRa P2P Point-to-Point communication.

-The low power, long range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, personal area networks applications (health/fitness sensors and monitors, etc.).
+The low-power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field, such as home automation, sensor networks, building automation, personal area networks applications (health/fitness sensors and monitors, etc.).

 ### Features